eXtreme Gridiron League (XGL) Rules & Regulations

 Roster 53 Man Limit (IMPORTANT PLEASE READ):

 The Madden roster limit is 53 players.
 If you go over this limit, the CPU will automatically drop players to get you under the limit.
 The players that it drops may not be the players you would drop.
-Also (see the practice squad glitch section above) if you try to cut players from your practice squad, you will mess up the roster count in the trade menu and won't be able to rely on this.
 It is always best to manually count the number of players on your roster to make sure you stay under the 53 man limit.
 If you go over this limit, you will potentially lose those players to another owner who scoops them up when the CPU cuts them.
 VERY IMPORTANT: At the end of each season, when your team is eliminated from the playoffs, the CPU will sign all players from your practice squad to your active roster.
 This happens on advance to playoffs for the teams that don't make the playoffs and happens at advance to the next round of playoffs for teams that lost in a given round.
 When this happens, often the players signed from your practice squad will cause you to go over the 53 player limit and CPU may then cut some of your players.
 The best way to prevent this is to not sign players to your practice squad, and to cut any players from your practice squad that the CPU signs there.
-This does not apply to the practice squad glitch players.
-Those players will always be on your practice squad and you can't cut them, and they will never get signed to your roster.
-But other non-glitched players that get signed to your practice squad will be moved to your roster at the end of each season.
 Be very careful that this does not put you over the roster limit.

-Team Assignment and Team Swap Trades: Prior to each Madden being released, the 32 selected owners will be randomly assigned team picking order for the coming Madden.
-This randomization will be live streamed and then the 32 owners will pick teams in this order in the GroupMe chat.
-Leading up to the release of Madden team trades can be negotiated.
+Leading up to the release of Madden team trades can be negotiated after all 32 owners have selected their team based on the Team Assignment order above.
 Team trades can be straight up swaps or one or both sides of the team swap can negotiate in players and/or draft picks that will be sent to the other owner from the team they are getting.
 Draft picks included must be owned by the team in question and can only come from the upcoming two drafts.
 Check the real life NFL trades to make sure the draft pick that you are proposing to move is owned by the team in question.
 Madden will reflect real life trades when the league starts.
 Any player that is being moved will incur the usual cap hit that trading a player costs.
 Cap penalties will never be cleared, so make sure you take a player’s contract into account before negotiating him into a trade.
-If an NFL team in real life trades away a player or pick that was promised as part of a team swap trade then the owners involved may renegotiate the trade or the trade will be deemed null and void.
+If an NFL team in real life trades away a player or pick that was promised as part of a team swap trade before we start our franchise then the owners involved may renegotiate the trade or the trade will be deemed null and void.
 If this impacts any subsequent trades those will also have to be reversed.
 Players and picks that are negotiated into a team swap deal belong with and stay with the teams they were traded to, not the owners.
-Hence, any subsequent team swap deals have to explicitly include those players and/or picks if they are to move.
-As an example, if owner X trades the Ravens to owner Y for the Dolphins and as a part of that deal the new Dolphins owner sends the Dolphins 4th round pick to the Ravens and the new Ravens owner sends the Ravens 1st round pick to the Dolphins, then those picks will be swapped regardless of future trades.
-If owner X subsequently trades the Dolphins for the Bears then the new Dolphins owner will be the one to receive the Ravens first round pick, unless that pick is explicitly mentioned in the Bears/Dolphins trade to move to the Bears.
+Hence, any subsequent team swap deals have to explicitly include those players and/or picks if they are to move again with an owner.
 All team trades must be posted in a special section on the DaddyLeagues forum and agreed to by both parties then approved by a commish to be final.

 XP Sliders: XP sliders will be set to 200% for all positions throughout the preseason and regular seasons.
 This gives every owner fair opportunities to build their teams and compete for weekly goals and awards.
 At the end of week 17, prior to the awarding of end of year awards and the advance to playoffs, the XP sliders will all be lowered to 50% for every position.
 They will remain at 50% throughout the playoffs.
 This is to address the insanely large rewards that were given by Madden for players that earn end of year awards like MVP.
 It also levels the playing field a bit between playoff and non-playoff teams as the non-playoff teams do not get an opportunity to earn any XP during the playoffs.